PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:16:31
+Last updated: 2024-04-02 18:17:05
-Random Quote: It is easier to live through someone else than to become complete yourself. - Betty Friedan
+Random Quote: There is a wisdom of the head, and a wisdom of the heart. - Charles Dickens